Shreyanand/Face-detection-in-Pan-Card/README.md

-# pan-card-detection
+# Pan-card-detection
-Python code which takes an image file and detects the pan card.
-In the pan card, it detects the image file, name and date of birth
+A simple application written in python language.
+The code works on a user pan card image and detects the face in the card, name and date of birth.
-The final code  does the following:
+Overall, the code performs the following tasks:
-1) detects and warps the ID card
+1) Detects and warps the ID card
-2) detects face in the warped image BLUE COLOR
+2) Detects face in the warped image (BLUE COLOR box)
-3) locates name (RED COLOR) and date of birth (GREEN COLOR)
+3) Locates name (RED COLOR box) and date of birth (GREEN COLOR box)

-STEPS TO DO
+Steps For Running the Code

-1) change path to haarcascade on line 76.
+1) Change machine specific path to haarcascade on line 76.
-2) change path to image file on line 121.
+2) change machine specific path to image file on line 121.
-3) dependencies: numpy, opencv
+3) Dependencies: numpy, opencv
-4) created in python 2.7.5
+4) Created in python 2.7.5
-5) only image files are read